openstack/openstack-ansible/doc/source/install-guide/app-advanced-config-affinity.rst

           rabbit_mq_container: 0
         ip: 172.29.236.103

-The configuration above deploys a memcached container and a database container on each host, without the RabbitMQ containers.
+This configuration deploys a Memcached container and a database container on each host, but no RabbitMQ containers.